mlhartme/stool/main/documentation.md

 #### DESCRIPTION

-Shorthand for `stool stop` and `stool start` with the specified options.
+Shorthand for `stool stop && stool start` with the specified options.

 [//]: # (include stageOptions.md)